hknio/wasmcov/README.md

 ## License

-This repository is distributed under the terms of both the MIT license and the Apache License (Version 2.0).
-See [LICENSE](LICENSE) and [LICENSE-APACHE](LICENSE-APACHE) for details.## License
+This repository is distributed under the terms of the Apache License (Version 2.0).
+See [LICENSE](LICENSE) for details.

 ## Maintainer

-This repository is maintained by [Noah Jelich](https://www.linkedin.com/in/njelich/) from [Hacken](https://hacken.io/).
+This repository is currently maintained by [Noah Jelich](https://www.linkedin.com/in/njelich/) from [Hacken](https://hacken.io/).
 Feel free to contact me with any questions or concerns.

+## Contributing

+Contributions are welcome!
+Use the `cargo build` command to build the project.
+Note: when testing, make sure to disable paralleliism by using the `--test-threads=1` flag.
+This is required to ensure that environment variables are not overwritten by other tests.